A Survey on Code-Based Cryptography: Security Analysis

 \begin{problem}[Bounded SDP] Let $\mathbb{F}_q$ be a finite field and $k \leq n$ be positive integers.
 Given $\bH\in \mathbb{F}_q^{(n-k)\times n}, \bs \in \mathbb{F}_q^{n-k}$ and $d\in\mathbb{N}$, such that every set of $d-1$ columns of $\bH$ is linearly independent and $w=\left\lfloor \frac{d-1}{2} \right\rfloor$, is there a vector $\mathbf e \in \mathbb{F}_q^n$ such that $\text{wt}_H(\mathbf e) \leq w$ and $ \mathbf e\mathbf H^\top = \bs$? \end{problem}

-This problem is conjectured to be NP-hard \cite{barg} and in \cite{vardy} it is observed that this problem is not likely to be in NP, since already verifying that $d-1$ columns are linearly independent is NP-hard.
+This problem is conjectured to be NP-hard \cite{barg} and in \cite{vardy} it is observed that this problem is not likely to be in NP, since already verifying that any $d-1$ columns are linearly independent is not possible in polynomial time.

 There have been attempts \cite{IKKR} to transform the McEliece system in such a way that the underlying problem is closer or even exactly equivalent to the SDP, the actual NP-complete problem.
 This proposal has been attacked shortly after in \cite{terry}.
-However, using a different framework than the McEliece system, this is actually possible, for example by using the quasi-cyclic framework.
+However, using a different framework than the McEliece system, this is actually possible, for example by using the quasi-cyclic framework or the AF system.

 We also want to remark here, that the following generalization of the GWCP, i.e., Problem \ref{prob:GWCP}, is also NP-complete \cite{vardy}: \begin{problem} Let $\mathbb{F}_q$ be a finite field and $k \leq n$ be positive integers.
 Given $\bH\in \mathbb{F}_q^{(n-k)\times n}$ and $w\in\mathbb{N}$, is there a vector $\mathbf c \in \mathbb{F}_q^n$ such that $\text{wt}_H(\mathbf c) \leq w$ and $ \mathbf c\mathbf H^\top = \mathbf 0_{n-k}$? \end{problem} In \cite{vardy} this problem was called the minimum distance problem, since if one could solve the above problem, then by running such solver on $w \in \{1, \ldots, n\}$ until an affirmative answer is found, this would return the minimum distance of a code.